DUNE/dune-justin/docs/awt.md

 is used to manage the jobs.
 It uses the metadata query `rucio-dataset testpro:awt` to find files in the testpro:awt Rucio dataset.
-The [justIN finder agent](/docs/agents.finder.md) looks for new files in that dataset every two hours and caches the new file's replicas at that point.
+The [justIN finder agent](/docs/agents.finder.md) looks for new files in that dataset every two hour.
+At the same time, existing files in the testpro:awt dataset are reset to the finding state.
+The finder agent then looks for the replicas of the new and existing files, updating the PFNs of the already cached replicas and adding new replicas as appropriate.

-This means that if a new file is to added for the tests, it should already be replicated to the desired RSEs before it is added the testpro:awt dataset.
-When adding a new RSE, a rule for that RSE also needs to be added to the testpro:awt dataset.
+This means that new rules can be added to the testpro:awt dataset for new RSEs and the Rucio configuration of the root protocol of the RSEs can be changed.
+In either case, the changes will be reflected in new AWT tests within about two hours.

 When an AWT-tagged generic job starts at a site, it contacts the [justIN allocator](/docs/services.allocator.md) and requests a jobscript